 In those days, if you were a classical liberal teaching at a university, you were probably the only one on your campus.
 There was literally no one else to talk to who was like-minded.
-So places like the Hoover Institution (where as a young Ph.D. economist I was employed) served a valuable function.
-They brought people together who would otherwise be quite intellectually isolated.
+So, places like the Hoover Institution (where, as a young Ph.D. economist I was employed) served a valuable function.
+They brought people together who would otherwise be intellectually isolated.

 Today, things are different.
 The academic world is teeming with scholars (especially economists) who believe that markets work and that they are powerful engines of social change.
 In addition, the Internet has made communication cheap, easy and immediate.
-As a result, almost all younger think tanks are based on a different model: they are organizations without walls.
-When I was CEO of the National Center for Policy Analysis (NCPA), our tax specialist was in Boston; our Medicaid expert was in Cleveland; the scholars who modeled Social Security and Medicare were at Texas A&M; our Center for European Studies was in Washington, DC; and our administrative personnel were in Dallas.
+As a result, most younger think tanks are based on a different model: they are organizations without walls.
+At the Goodman Institute, our tax specialists are in Boston and Berkeley; our top health care economist is in Boulder; the scholars who modeled Social Security and Medicare reform are at Texas A&M; and our administrative personnel are in Dallas.

 The notion that ideas can be marketed like products is a fairly new concept.
-When the NCPA was started in 1983, the typical think tank report did not make use of bolded headings, bullet points for emphasis, call out sentences or visually pleasing graphics.
+When I started the NCPA in 1983, the typical think tank report did not make use of bolded headings, bullet points for emphasis, call out sentences or visually pleasing graphics.
 Executive summaries were virtually nonexistent.
 Annual reports were in black and white and the photos were typically of amateur quality.
 No think tank had a promotional video at that time, either.
 The NCPA introduced all of these techniques and today they are commonplace.
 But the techniques were not original with us.
 We simply copied them from the world of business.
-What was original was the insight that ideas can be marketed like products and think tanks could market themselves like a business enterprise.
+What was original was the insight that ideas can be marketed like products and think tanks can market themselves like business enterprises.

-Antony Fisher thought of me as an intellectual entrepreneur, by which he meant someone who applies entrepreneurial skills often found in the business world to the world of ideas.
+Antony Fisher thought of me as an intellectual entrepreneur, by which he meant someone who applies to the world of ideas entrepreneurial skills often found in the business world.
 I was not alone.
 Over the past 25 years, the think tank community has been highly entrepreneurial.
 Under the leadership of Michael Walker, the Fraser Institute in Canada pioneered techniques for measuring waiting times for medical care in Canada – evidence that was used by Canada’s Supreme Court to strike barriers to private care in Quebec.10 Hernando de Soto measured how long it took to get approval to start a new business in Lima – a technique that has been repeated in less developed countries around the world.11 At the NCPA, we calculated the differential Social Security benefits expected by black and white workers (even though all pay the same tax rate), showing that pay-as-you-go elderly entitlement programs discriminate against blacks and other minorities.12

 Think Tanks as Businesses